When love beckons to you, follow him,

 To use the analogy of religion: you can have more than one God.
 There’s a religion that actually does this.
 The Baha’i faith is a phenomenal insult to the faithful of other religions, for it is the only faith to accept unconditionally the gods of all the world’s major religions—Jesus, Allah, Buddha, Brahma, etc. That was quite a radical move, and the Baha’is in the Middle East have long been ruthlessly persecuted for it.
 Can we not imagine the same in the world of love?
 I’m a member of the Baha’i faith—of lovers instead of gods.
 I’m a polytheist in love.

-For the conventionally attached, what to do when a sexually attractive and aggressive person appears on the scene is one of the key dilemmas in life.
+For the conventionally attached, what to do when an intensely attractive or sexually aggressive person appears on the scene is one of the key dilemmas in life.
 We are taught not to be misers with our money.
 But when it comes to the body, we are misers through and through.
 Most would admit that someone like Mother Theresa, who gave all of her time and energy to the nameless poor and never expected anything in return, truly understood the meaning of generosity.
 But how many Mother Theresas of the flesh are there?
 How many would accept the call to give their body to whomever desired it?
 Mother Theresa, or Jesus for that matter, might not have personally enjoyed the company of the destitute they ministered to.
 Helping people often requires the sacrifice of our comfort.
 You’re a wartime doctor working twenty-four hour shifts in triage.
 Amputating the limbs of so many screaming victims is hardly anyone’s idea of fun.
-But that doesn’t stop you from doing your job, motivated as you are by loftier things such as duty, morality, professionalism, dignity, humanity, and sheer altruism.
+But that doesn’t stop you from doing your job, motivated as you are by the loftier imperatives of duty, morality, professionalism, dignity, humanity, and sheer altruism.

 We are taught not to be misers with our money.
 But when it comes to the body, we are misers through and through.